 • Grade 4 in English Language GCSE

 • Some experience of two of the art forms whether through GCSE or other lessons/grade exams out of school – by negotiation with the Head of Department.

 Subject combination advice:

-BTEC Performing Arts is an asset for any subject combination.
-Some students who study Performing Arts might do English, Fashion, Photography, Art, Media Studies, Film Studies and History.
-Other students choose to study Performing Arts as a contrasting subject and might be studying Mathematics, Sciences or humanities subjects such as Geography.
+BTEC Performing Arts works well with a variety of subjects.
+Some students who study Performing Arts might do English, Fashion, Photography, Art, Media Studies, BTEC Media, Film Studies or History.
+Other students choose to study Performing Arts as a contrasting subject and might be studying Mathematics, Sciences or Humanities subjects such as Geography.

-What is the difference between Drama & Theatre Studies and BTEC Performing Arts?
+What is the difference between Drama & Theatre and BTEC Performing Arts?